Nicole ‘Snooki’ Polizzi Twins With Daughter In Instagram Pic: ‘Rollin’ With The Homies’

 Still, she is relishing this one-on-one time with her children, documenting their self-quarantining adventure on Instagram.

-In her latest uploaded snap, Nicole is seen with her son and daughter, smiling brightly for the camera in a photo share with the reality star’s 13.2 million Instagram followers.
+In her latest uploaded snap, Nicole is seen with her son and daughter, smiling brightly for the camera in a photo shared with the reality star’s 13.2 million Instagram followers.

 Giovanna is the spitting image of her beautiful mother in the pic.
 The three are seated together at a table and the little girl appears to be eating an ice cream sandwich.
 She is wearing a pink and white long-sleeved shirt and her hair is styled in a messy topknot like Nicole.

-Baby Angelo is cute as a button in a green and blue long-sleeved onesie.
+Baby Angelo is as cute as a button in a green and blue long-sleeved onesie.
 Hs is smiling for his mother’s camera and his dark hair, reminiscent of his father Jionni, is brushed neatly to one side.

 Nicole also is smiling for the sweet snap.
 She is wearing minimal makeup, save for some dark eyeliner.
-The Jersey Shore star is sporting a darker colored sweatshirt in the pic, with a takeout cup in front of her which has the telltale design that it could be from a popular coffee shop.
+The Jersey Shore star is sporting a dark-colored sweatshirt in the pic, with a takeout cup in front of her which has the telltale design that it could be from a popular coffee shop.

 Fans believed the photo to be absolutely adorable and similar to what they were doing with their own children at home.
 They shared their sentiments in the comments section of the pic.